Leo III the Isaurian

 Leo III the Isaurian (Λέων ὁ Ἴσαυρος; c.
 685 – 18 June 741), also known as the Syrian, was the first Byzantine emperor of the Isaurian dynasty from 717 until his death in 741.
-He put an end to the Twenty Years' Anarchy, a period of great instability in the Byzantine Empire between 695 and 717, marked by the rapid succession of several emperors to the throne, along with ending the continual defeats and territorial losses the Byzantines had suffered during the 7th century.
-He also successfully defended the Empire against the invading Umayyads and forbade the veneration of icons.
+He put an end to the Twenty Years' Anarchy, a period of great instability in the Byzantine Empire between 695 and 717, marked by the rapid succession of several emperors, along with ending the continual defeats and territorial losses the Byzantines had suffered during the 7th century.
+He successfully defended the Empire against the invading Umayyads and forbade the veneration of icons.

 Early life

-Leo III was born in Germanikeia, Commagene, which is in modern Kahramanmaraş in Turkey.
+Leo III was born in Germanikeia (modern Kahramanmaraş in Turkey), within the northern boundaries of Syria, east of Cilicia.
 His original name was Konon (Κόνων).
-Leo III was fluent in Arabic as his native language, and was described by Theophanes the Confessor as "the Saracen-minded," although there is very little evidence that he was directly influenced by Islam.
+Leo III spoke Arabic as his native language, and was described by Theophanes the Confessor as "the Saracen-minded," although there is very little evidence that he was directly influenced by Islam.

+Most modern scholars reject the appellation of "the Isaurian" as a misnomer.
+The nickname first appears in the chronicle of Theophanes the Confessor, written c.
+815, as well as in the 8th or 9th-century Parastaseis syntomoi chronikai, but its exact origin is disputed.
+It may have been a simple textual error, with authors mistaking Leo's hometown as Germanicopolis, Isauria.
+Alternatively, the term may have been deliberately applied to delegitimize him as "barbaric".
+Another theory is that it was a nickname originally intended for the earlier Leontius, who also reigned under the name of "Leo".
+These theories have not been accepted by all scholars; the nickname may as well have been based on his parental background (similar to Leo IV the Khazar, whose nickname was based on his mother's origin).

 After the victory of Justinian II, Konon was dispatched on a diplomatic mission to Alania and Lazica to organize an alliance against the Umayyad caliphate under al-Walid I. According to the chronicle written by Theophanes the Confessor, Justinian wanted to get rid of Konon and took back the money that had been given to him to help advance Byzantine interests, thus leaving Konon stranded in Alania.
 The chronicle describes the mission as successful and Konon returning eventually to Justinian after crossing the Caucasus mountains in May with snowshoes and taking the fortress of Sideron, associated with the Tsebelda fortress, on the way.

 Konon was appointed commander (stratēgos) of the Anatolic Theme by Emperor Anastasius II.
 On his deposition, Konon joined with his colleague Artabasdos, the stratēgos of the Armeniac Theme, in conspiring to overthrow the new Emperor Theodosius III, ostensibly in support of Anastasius.
 Artabasdos was betrothed to Konon's daughter Anna.
 In 717, Konon marched on Constantinople, capturing Theodosius' son at Nicomedia.
 He forced Theodosius to abdicate, promising safety for him and his family.
 Theodosius then became a monk at Ephesus.
 On 25 March, abandoning his allegiance to Anastasius, Konon was crowned by Patriarch Germanus I of Constantinople as Emperor Leo III at the Hagia Sophia.